antoine-spahr/NTDS/Project/info.md

 Build 4 different adjacency matrix from :
 * Casting Similarity : Weighted by the number of common actors/actresses
 * Crew Similarity : Weighted by the number of common crew members
-* Keyword Similarity : Weighted by the number of common keyword (?)
+* Keyword (and Synopsis?)
+Similarity : Weighted by the number of common keyword (?)
-* Synopsis Similarity
+* Type Similarity

 ## Network Signal Filtering
 Filter out noise (high frequency) on the graph